-In QlikView data can be reduced based on the login when opening a document.
-This method was originally developed for QlikView Server, but can also be used in stand alone QlikView.
+In QlikView data can be reduced based on the log in when opening a document.
+This method was originally developed for QlikView Server, but can also be used in standalone QlikView.
 It's called "Reduction based on Section Access".
-This method could be useful to prevent salesmen to have access to other salesmen's information or to prevent employees from viewing information that only should be available to the CEO.
+An example on where this method could be useful is to prevent a salesperson from having access to other salesperson's information, or to limit employees from seeing information that only should be available to the CEO.

-Reduction can be made on loaded data, limiting access for a specific region, cost center etc. The reduction works by connecting a field and its values in Section Access to a field in Section Application and specifying what value/values the data reduction should be based on.
+Reduction can be made on loaded data, limiting access for a specific region, cost center, etc. The reduction works by connecting a field and its values in Section Access to a field in Section Application and specifying what value/values the data reduction should be based on.
 It is also possible to limit access to certain objects in the QlikView document (for example hiding a sheet).